 Most cats are neat creatures, self-grooming their coat.
 There’s no need to bath them, as it’s a stressful procedure for felines, but they will benefit from regular brushing and combing.
 Even if your cat’s fur is short, do your best to groom her at least once a week (do it twice or even thrice a week if your cat is long-haired).

-Grooming will help to remove the dead hair from a cat’s coat, and your four-legged friend won’t have to ingest it while self-washing.
+Grooming will help to remove dandruff and dead hair from a cat’s coat, and your four-legged friend won’t have to ingest it while self-washing.
 It will also allow you to notice any changes to a cat’s skin and body, – lumps, rash, tetters, sore spots, etc. – and help her right away.

 For many cats, grooming is a relaxing procedure.
 More than that, regular brushing reduces shedding and prevents hairballs formation.
 Your feline will look cute and clean after it.
+If your cat is prone to stress while grooming – you will definitely want to learn more about specialized grooming tubs for pets.

 6. Prepare a Cat Carrier